nsfmedina/kickit/README.md

 ### Specification
 Medina Workflow uses the following Grunt plugins within its settings:

-- grunt-contrib-connect;
-- grunt-sass (through node-sass and libsass library written with C language);
+- grunt-sass
-	- Bourbon, a Sass Mixin Library that works well with libsass
+- grunt-contrib-concat
 - grunt-contrib-copy
-- grunt-contrib-imagemin
 - grunt-contrib-uglify
 - grunt-contrib-watch
+- grunt-browser-sync
+- grunt-postcss

-Be sure to have Node, NPM, Ruby and Sass(Libsass) already installed.
+Be sure to have Node, NPM and Sass(Libsass) already installed.

 ### How to use
 Medina Workflow was originally built thinking about how projects could be started more quickly.